sudarshan-narayanan-we45/AWS-Security-Training/lynis/README.md

 * Run `terraform apply`
 * **Note:**

-1. Once you enter it will ask you to enter `key name` give any name you like, using same key we can ssh into the ec2 server.
+1. It will ask you to enter `key name`.
+Give any name you like, using same key we can ssh into the ec2 server.

-2. Once you press enter it will ask you a permission to do the action like `Do you want to perform these actions?` then type `yes` and press `enter` it will continues the rest of the actions.
+2. It will ask you for permission to perform actions (`Do you want to perform these actions?`).
+Type `yes` and press `enter`, it will continue with rest of the actions.

 ```commandline
 terraform apply